bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

   :width: 600
   :alt: floria IGV example.

-The HAP number are shown on the left hand side.
-In practice, this is a very useful way of manually confirming that floria's haplosets are reasonable. floria is not perfect, and we recommend visualizing in IGV manually if you can.
+Notice the HAP number are shown on the left hand side.
+HAP0 is not output because we do not output haplosets with HAPQ = 0.

+Summary: floria is not perfect, and we recommend visualizing in IGV manually if you can.
+In practice, this is a very useful way of manually confirming that floria's haplosets are reasonable.
+It is a bit more inconvenient than the ``visualize_vartigs.py`` script, but it is more comprehensive and helpful when ``visualize_vartigs.py``'s output is messy.

 Conclusion
 ^^^^^^^^^